EIP-8146 - Block Access List Sidecars

 Abstract

 This EIP removes the block access list (BAL) from the ExecutionPayloadEnvelope and propagates it as an independent sidecar on a dedicated gossip topic.
-Builders commit to the BAL root in their ExecutionPayloadBid.
-Sidecar verification uses this commitment; no separate signature is required.
+Builders commit to the BAL exactly once, by including keccak256(rlp(BAL)) (the same 32-byte value already defined as block_access_list_hash in the EL block header by EIP-7928) in their ExecutionPayloadBid.
+Sidecar verification uses this commitment; the consensus layer treats the BAL as opaque bytes and never needs to RLP-decode it.
+No separate sidecar signature is required.
 The Payload Timeliness Committee (PTC) enforces BAL availability at the attestation deadline.

 Motivation